Rural Residential, Australia – AIA Canberra Medallion

-The Jenkins Farmhouse responds to rural life in a semi-arid climate.
-An articulated masonry ‘spine’ extends east-west across the landscape forming the backbone of the scheme – conceptually, structurally and climatically.
-It houses service areas and buttresses the fine steel-frames that project north over the living spaces.
-A blade roof gathers precious rainwater, cantilevering to its structural limit to precisely control solar gain, giving deep shade in summer, while admitting winter sun deep into the interior.
-Vertical slots rhythmically punctuate the composition to induce cross flow ventilation, while articulating the masonry to accommodate movement in the reactive clay soil.
-The Jenkins Farmhouse received the Australian Institute of Architects premier award – the 'Canberra Medallion' – given to architecture of an 'exemplary standard'.
+A vernacular response to rural life in a semi-arid climate.
+An articulated masonry spine extends east-west across the landscape forming the backbone of the scheme – conceptually, structurally and climatically.
+It houses service areas and buttresses fine steel-frames that project north over the living spaces.
+The blade roof gathers precious rainwater, cantilevering to its structural limit to precisely control solar gain, providing broad shade over summer, while admitting winter sun deep into the interior.
+Vertical slots punctuate the composition to induce cross flow ventilation.
+The Jenkins Farmhouse received the Australian Institute of Architects 'Canberra Medallion', awarded to architecture of an 'exemplary standard'.

 Photography: Simon Kringas, Paul Cavka, Rob Tindal, Ben Wrigley.